SalishSeaCast/SalishSeaNowcast/docs/figures/index.rst

 * :py:obj:`nowcast.figures.publish`
 * :py:obj:`nowcast.figures.research`

-Within each of those namespaces the figure producing functions are organized into a module for each figure.
+Within each of those namespaces the figure-producing functions are organized into a module for each figure.
 So,
 for example,
-the :py:mod:`nowcast.figures.publish.compare_tide_prediction_max_ssh` module contains the code to produce a figure shows a map of the Salish Sea with coloured contours showing the sea surface height when it is at its maximum at a specified tide gauge station.
+the :py:mod:`nowcast.figures.publish.compare_tide_prediction_max_ssh` module contains the code to produce a figure showing a map of the Salish Sea with coloured contours showing the sea surface height when it is at its maximum at a specified tide gauge station.
 The figure also shows 24 hour time series graphs of raw and corrected model water levels compared to the tidal prediction for the gauge location,